On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

-Here, each $J$ encodes a $d$-dimensional network flow, allowing mass to simultaneously transition between nodes in the graph as well as across dimensions.
-Thus, the parallel transport problem for $\alpha,\beta$ is feasible i.e. $\mathcal{W}_1^\sigma(\alpha,\beta) < \infty$, provided there exists some $J\in\old{\ell_2}\new{\ell}(E', \R^d)$ such that $BJ = \alpha-\beta$.
+Here, each $J$ encodes a $d$-dimensional network flow, representing the simultaneous flow of mass between nodes in the graph, as well as across channels or dimensions.
+The constraint $BJ=\alpha-\beta$ amounts to requiring that the net flow of mass through each node, upon accounting for the rotations induced by $\sigma$ on the incident edges, agrees with the difference $\alpha-\beta$ exactly.
+Thus, the parallel transport problem for $\alpha,\beta$ is feasible i.e. $\mathcal{W}_1^\sigma(\alpha,\beta) < \infty$, provided there exists some $J\in\ell(E', \R^d)$ such that $BJ = \alpha-\beta$.
 In the setting of a connected undirected graph without a connection, equivalently a trivial connection, the Beckmann problem (Eq.~\cref{eq:earth-movers-distance-beckmann}) (or, if one prefers, the minimum cost flow problem) is feasible \textit{if and only if} $\alpha$ and $\beta$ have equal mass.
-Consequently, the problem is meaningful when one is specifically concerned with probability densities.
-However, in the one-dimensional \textit{non-trivial} connection setting, there may exist probability densities $\alpha$ and $\beta$ of equal mass but no feasible flow (\Cref{fig:example-1}), and there exist feasible flows between densities of unequal mass (\Cref{fig:example-2}).
+Consequently, the problem is meaningful only when one is specifically concerned with probability densities.
+However, in the one-dimensional \textit{non-trivial} connection setting, there may exist probability densities $\alpha$ and $\beta$ of equal mass but no feasible flow (\cref{fig:example-1}), and there exist feasible flows between densities of unequal mass (\cref{fig:example-2}).
+We note that in higher dimensions $d>1$, the objective~\cref{eq:vector-valued-em} is distinct from simultaneous transportation across dimensions, since it does not decompose strictly into a sum of $\ell_1$ costs.